 The Calgary Roller Derby Association has presented roller derby to Calgary at various venues including Legacy Sports, Triwood Community arena, the Corral, the Round-Up Centre, the Big 4 Building, and the T’suu Tina Sportsplex.
 Calgarians can also expect to see CRDA skaters on the streets, skate parks and bike paths around town whenever snow melts.

-The Calgary Roller Derby Association expects to continue our unprecedented growth and, in January 2013, we were honoured to be accepted as an apprentice member league of the Women’s Flat Track Derby Association.
+The Calgary Roller Derby Association expects to continue our unprecedented growth and, in January 2013, we were honoured to be accepted as an apprentice member league of the Women’s Flat Track Derby Association, before becoming a full member in December 2013.
 Our recruiting events see amazing turn-outs, and our fundraising games hold higher than expected turn outs and raise funds for various causes.
 As we move forward in to the future, we hope to raise our profile in the city and become a larger, more competitive league with a dedicated fan base.